Plastic Surgery Recovery

 • Drink plenty of water to help flush out toxins.
 Reducing water intake does not reduce edema!

-• Cooling techniques such as cool compress or refrigerated sheet mask
+• Cooling techniques such as cool compress or refrigerated sheet mask.

 • Dry brushing can help promote lymphatic flow.
 Always apply lotion after you brush!